 Before moving on to the Young case, I want to point out that this isn’t about innocence versus guilt in the murders, it’s about officials removing ones constitutional rights to make their jobs easier.
 “Weak criminal case?
 We can always push a civil case through to clear a path.”
 This is wrong.

 Brad was indicted for murder on October 27, 2008 — approximately two weeks after the custody trial and before Judge Sasser had ruled on the case.
 Naturally he lost custody of his children as he was denied bail since he wasn’t a U.S. citizen.
 The criminal trial — which didn’t take place until the spring of 2011 would end up being a repeat of the custody trial, though none of the testimony revealed any indication that he had any involvement in the murder.
 It was all about character assassination.
-Cooper was convicted in May, 2011.
-He went on to win his appeal in 2013 but was pretty broken having spent the past five years in prison.
-He was appointed an unqualified attorney who spent little time on his case.
-Brad also learned that the same judge who was admonished by the Court of Appeals would oversee the new trial.
-It was too risky so he accepted a plea deal and will be released in the fall of 2020.
-He will continue efforts to clear his name despite the plea.
+Brad was convicted but went on to win his appeal.
+The court of appeal found overwhelming evidence that the judge had abused his discretion.
+Brad later accepted a plea deal rather than face the same judge in a new trial.
+He will be released in 2020.

 Around the same time as Brad’s arrest, on October 29, 2008 a civil lawsuit was filed against Jason Young.
 Young was also under investigation for the murder of his wife, Michelle (also in Wake County).
 You can read more about the case here.
 This time the victim’s family filed a wrongful death suit against Young.
 It is very rare for a wrongful death suit to precede a criminal trial.
 Similarly, the police detective — Detective Richard Spivey of the Wake County Sheriff’s Office filed an affidavit citing his opinion that Young was responsible for his wife’s death.